AIESEC: Global Host program

 Global Host is an AIESEC program that enables individuals and organizations to host international interns and volunteers locally.
 The program supports cultural exchange and global understanding by providing opportunities for young people from various countries to live and work within host communities and businesses.
 Hosts engage with diverse cultures while facilitating the personal and professional development of participants.
 The program operates in multiple countries and partners with startups, SMEs, NGOs, and other organizations offering practical work experiences and community projects.

 Awards and recognition

 In July 2015, AIESEC was recognized for the ninth time on the WorldBlu list of "Most Freedom Centred Workplaces."
 Organizations are included on the list based on a Freedom at Work assessment completed by employees.
 The assessment evaluates organizational design on a spectrum from fear-based to freedom-centred across leadership, individual performance, and systems and processes.
-The recognition reflects AIESEC’s commitment to fostering an autonomous workplace culture.

 Members

-As of 2023, AIESEC is found in 100+ countries and territories worldwide, including:
+As of 2023, AIESEC is found in 95 countries and territories worldwide, including: